1871fotc/fotc/docs/bios/index.md

 # Biography Index

 **Read the stories of the people interred at Toowong Cemetery**.
-The index below lists over 350 of the people mentioned in our [self-guided walks](../walks/index.md) and provides a link to their story.
+The index below lists over 400 of the people mentioned in our **[self-guided walks](../walks/index.md)** and provides a link to their story.

 ??? warning "Work in progress"